top of page

 Are ya kiddin’ me?
 “The Fillmore”?
 Whewie!
 Be still, my beating heart.

-Except there was one little road block
+Except there was still one little ol' road block

 we’d have to negotiate our way thru in order to do the Fillmore show.